 Keep your valuables close by – Protect wallets, cards, and cash by keeping them close to your body or leaving them at home, if possible.
 Not everything needs to go with you at all points of the vacation.

-- Experts suggest purchasing a wearable, waterproof case that can hold IDs and cash while you’re on the beach.
+- Experts suggest purchasing a wearable, waterproof case that can hold IDs and cash while you’re playing in the snow.

 Keep emergency contacts at hand – Be sure to save any emergency resources and your travel partners’ contact info directly to your phone, especially if there are young children in the group.
 What is the point of all our preparation if we cannot make a simple phone call to get the help we need?